Liking cljdoc? Tell your friends :D

 - Supports the same options [2] as other signals [1].

-- Useful for recording errors in forms, futures, callbacks, etc.
+- Useful for preventing errors from going unnoticed in futures, callbacks,

 See also `error!`.